sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>variety</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Wallpaper changer that automatically downloads wallpapers
+Short desc    : Wallpaper changer that automatically downloads wallpapers
 URL          : https://github.com/varietywalls/variety
-Лицензия     : GPLv3
+License      : GPLv3
-Описание     : Variety changes the desktop wallpaper on a regular basis,
+Descript     : Variety changes the desktop wallpaper on a regular basis,
              : using user-specified or automatically downloaded images.
              :
              : Variety sits conveniently as an indicator in the panel